-Criteria Excellent Ν Proficient Ν Adequate Ν Inadequate Ν Supporting paragraphs are well reasoned Supporting paragraphs contain mostly well reasoned content Supporting paragraphs contain some well reasoned content Supporting paragraphs do not contain reasoned content Provides supporting paragraphs which relate to the thesis.
-Supporting paragraphs clearly relate to the thesis Supporting paragraphs often but not always relate to the thesis Supporting paragraphs relate to the thesis in some way Supporting paragraphs do not relate to the thesis Supporting paragraphs are cohesive and logically developed Supporting paragraphs demonstrate some cohesion and development Supporting paragraphs demonstrate a few elements of cohesion and development Supporting paragraphs are neither cohesive nor developed Comments Correctly incorporates outside sources.
-Provides relevant outside sources Provides mostly relevant outside sources Provides some relevant outside sources Provides irrelevant or no outside sources Cites outside sources correctly Cites outside sources, but no more than two errors Cites outside sources with no more than three errors Cites outside sources with four or more errors Comments Uses appropriate grammar, syntax, Writing is error free in all categories (sentence structure, punctuation, spelling and grammar) Writing has errors in no more than one category (sentence structure, punctuation, spelling and grammar) Writing has errors in no more than two categories (sentence structure, punctuation, spelling and grammar) Writing has errors in three or more categories (sentence structure, punctuation, spelling and grammar) punctuation, and spelling.
+Criteria Excellent N Proficient N Adequate N Inadequate N Supporting paragraphs are well reasoned Supporting paragraphs contain mostly well reasoned content Supporting paragraphs contain some well reasoned content Supporting paragraphs do not contain reasoned content Provides supporting paragraphs which relate to the thesis.
+Supporting paragraphs clearly relate to the thesis Supporting paragraphs often but not always relate to the thesis Supporting paragraphs relate to the thesis in some way Supporting paragraphs do not relate to the thesis Supporting paragraphs are cohesive and logically developed Supporting paragraphs demonstrate some cohesion and development Supporting paragraphs demonstrate a few elements of cohesion and development Supporting paragraphs are neither cohesive nor developed Comments Correctly Provides relevant outside sources Provides mostly relevant outside sources Provides some relevant outside sources Provides irrelevant or no outside sources incorporates outside sources.
+Cites outside sources correctly Cites outside sources, but no more than two errors Cites outside sources with no more than three errors Cites outside sources with four or more errors Comments Uses appropriate grammar, syntax, Writing is error free in all categories (sentence structure, punctuation, spelling and grammar) Writing has errors in no more than one category (sentence structure, punctuation, spelling and grammar) Writing has errors in no more than two categories (sentence structure, punctuation, spelling and grammar) Writing has errors in three or more categories (sentence structure, punctuation, spelling and grammar) punctuation, and - spelling.
 Sentence structure and vocabulary are well developed and varied Sentence structure and vocabulary are developed and varied Sentence structure and vocabulary are somewhat developed and varied Sentence structure and vocabulary are not developed or varied Comments

-Submit by Email Print Form MESALANDS Fac alands Community College ulty Outcomes Assessment larrative Reporting Form Course Information Instructor Name (Last, First): Semo ester: Year: Date: Dept: Number: Section: Credits: Cours e Title:

-Course Feedback
+Mesalands Community College Faculty Outcomes Assessment Narrative Reporting Form

-Please comment on any strategies you used in the course that improved student learning.
+Course Inform iation Instructor Nam e (Last, First): Semester: Year: Date: Dept: Number: Section: Credits: Course Title: Course Feedb Please comme nt on any strate gies you used in t the course that i mproved student learning.

 Please comment on anything that was not successful in meeting your learning objectives.
 What changes to this course would you recommend for yourself or for another instructor to improve student learning the next time this course is offered?

-Submit by Email Print Form MESALANDS Community COLLEGE Mesalands Community College General Education Competency Critical Thinking Rubric Reporting Form Course Information Instructor Name (Last, First): Semester: Year: Date: Dept: Number: Section: Credits: Course Title: Student Information (fill out separate forms for students who ha ave previously completed/not completed a Lab Science Classroom Format Please select Lab Science e Yes 🖳 No 🛄 # of students assessed: Results Describe your assignment: Please select If other, explain:
+Mesalands Community College General Education Competency Critical Thinking Rubric Reporting Form

+Course Information Instructor Name (Last, First): Semester: Year: Da ite: Dept: Number: Section: Cre edits: Course Title e: Student Information (fill out sep parate forms for stud dents who hav ve previous sly complet ted/not co mpleted a l ab Science Classroom Format Please sele ct Lab Science e Yes □ No of students assessed: Results Describe your assignment: ase select If other, explain: Please fill in the table below with hat